neo Rename - Simple handling, powerful features.

 Generates an SEO-friendly filename from the title

-Intelligent filenames, titles & slugs
+Smart filenames, titles & slugs

 - Umlauts & special characters are replaced or removed

-"Café in München" → cafe-in-muenchen.jpg - Emojis are converted to plain text
+"Café in München" → cafe-in-muenchen.jpg - Emojis are converted to plaintext

 "my image.jpeg" → my-image.jpg - Automatic capitalization with title capitalization